How To Get a Shelf on the Upper Glutes in 6 Weeks (Proven Glute Workout)

 Dumbbell Bulgarian Split Squats

-Single leg training is a key part of how to get a shelf on the upper glutes.
-For this exercise, plant the front foot and place the top of the rear foot on a firm surface at approximately hip height (a bench or box).
+Single leg training is essential for building the upper glutes.
+For this exercise, plant your front foot firmly and place the top of your rear foot on a stable surface, such as a bench or box, at about hip height.

 Hold a dumbbell in each hand with relaxed shoulders and arms.
 Hinge at the hips and lunge, lowering the rear knee as close to the floor as possible.